Drug Addiction Treatment

 What is drug addiction?

-‘A chronic, relapsing brain disease that is characterised by compulsive drug seeking and use, despite harmful consequences.’
+Whilst variations on the definition of drug addiction exist, the description provided by the US National Institute for Health is widely agreed upon: ‘A chronic, relapsing brain disease that is characterised by compulsive drug seeking and use, despite harmful consequences.’

 ‘A long term relapsing condition’ – most addicts have stopped for a while but simply haven’t been able to stay clean.